JumpingKeyCaps/LCDify/README.md

 ## Project Philosophy

-LCDify is designed as a creative production tool, not just a simple Instagram filter.
+LCDify is designed as a creative production tool, not just a simple filter.
 The goal is to provide creators with a professional, performant way to generate authentic Game Boy content from real video sources.

 The shader prioritizes visual authenticity (fidelity to original hardware) while offering the flexibility needed for modern creative projects.

 ---

-## 🙏 Credits
+## Credits

 **Technologies:**
 - Android Graphics Shading Language (AGSL)